polkadot-developers/substrate-docs/content/md/en/docs/reference/cryptography.md

 **Hashing** is a mathematical process that creates a one-to-one mapping between any piece of data and a 32 byte reference, using 2 random and unique numerical inputs between zero and the 255 power.
 Using hash functions, any data, including simple text, images, or any other form of file is given a distinct and entirely unique identifier.
 Hashing is used for verifying data integrity, creating digital signatures, and providing a secure way to store passwords.
 This form of mapping is known as the 'pigeonhole principle', and it is primarily implemented to efficiently and verifiably identify data from large sets.

-In blockchain, hash functions are also used to provide **collision resistance**.
-These are performed by an attacker that calculates or controls both numerical inputs, and is looking for two values that share the first few bits in order to gain access to an encrypted object.

-Partial collision resistance is also used, which is computationally lighter weight, while also providing resistance against the possibility of finding two values that share the first few bits.
-This is a less-secure option when facing well resourced adversaries such as nation-states however, as it is significantly easier to brute-force past the first few digits with a significant amount of computational power.
-That said, it is acceptable with an average attack vector (i.e, rogue actors).

 These functions are **deterministic**, meaning that the same input will always produce the same output.
 This is important for ensuring that two different computers can agree on the same data.
 They can be designed to be fast or slow, depending on the purpose.
 Fast hash functions are used when speed is important, while slow hash functions are used when security is the priority.
 Slow hash functions are also used to mitigate the success of brute force attacks by increasing the amount of work required to find the data.

+### Collision resistance

+In blockchain, hash functions are also used to provide **collision resistance**.
+These are performed by an attacker that calculates or controls both numerical inputs, attempting to find two identical values in order to gain access to an encrypted object.
+With partial collisions, a similar method is applied, but is only attempting to find two values that share the first few bits instead of the entirety.

+While only implementing partial collision resistance is computationally lighter weight and provides fairly strong protections against the possibility of collisions, it is a less-secure option when facing well resourced adversaries such as nation-states, as it is significantly easier to brute-force past the first few digits with a significant amount of computational power.
+That said, it is acceptable with an average attack vector (i.e, rogue actors).

+### Blake2

 When engineering a new blockchain protocol or ecosystem, it is important to consider the computational costs of the cryptography method being used.
 Prioritising efficiency and processor loads, Substrate utilises Blake2.

-### Blake2

 Blake2 is a relatively recent hashing method that provides equal or greater security than SHA2, while also being significantly faster than other comparable algorithms.
 While determining the exact benchmark of it's speed improvements over other hashing methods is highly dependent on hardware specifications, the biggest positive implication for Substrate is how it heavily reduces the amount of time and resources a new node will need in order to sync with the chain, and to a lesser extent, lower required time for validating.